J1ngxuanWei/Compilation-System-Principle/README.md

 # Compilation-System-Principle

+> If you use my project, PLEASE STAR!!!!  给个STAR吧，求求了

 Implemented a compiler that can translate SysY language (a subset of c language) to target ARM assembly code.It includes two preparatory tasks and one additional task, with the compiler body located in the `./final` folder.

 - lab1: Prework 1, Understand your compiler&LLVM IR programming, the code is LLVM IR